Start With What Your Floor Has To Do

 These Are Key Questions

 First, consider the heavy duty wear and tear your flooring will need to withstand.
 Is your flooring subject to the daily movement of forklifts and carts?
 Will heavy loads make contact with, and drag along the surface?
 Will heavy or sharp objects come impact your floors?
 Then, think about the materials that will come into contact with your surfaces.
 Will your floors come in contact with chemicals and solvents on a regular basis?
 Are you concerned about static discharge or microbial growth?
 And of course, will you require slip resistance, a high gloss finish, or light reflection?
 Finally, consider your current flooring and concrete substrate.
 Is it pitted or cracked?
 Do you need a flooring solution that will maintain its integrity in the future, allowing your productivity to continue at its expected pace?
+All of these things are crucial elements when it comes to your industrial floor design.

 Consider Your Options